kelvinbrinham/Quantitative_Momentum_Investment_Strategy_Tool/README.md

 Future:
 There are many improvements I can envisage, here are just a few:
+- Add the ability for the code to execute orders rather than producing an order sheet.
-- Increase the complexity of analysis with extra metrics
+- Increase the complexity of analysis with extra metrics such as commonly used calculations for 'high quality momentum'
 - A portfolio system using OOP which keeps track of stocks purchased and their returns etc. (although there are many apps for this of course)
 - Add extra user choice (such as 1-Month momentum etc.)